Lucilamrossi/recipes-website/README.md

 # recipes-website

-## Introduction
+## Introduction and tecnologies

-> In this website you will be able to search for recipes using multiple filters and you can alsocreate your own recipes!
-This webSite was made by Lucila Rossi as an assigment at soyHenry's bootcamp
+> In this website you will be able to search for recipes using multiple filters and you can also create your own recipes!
+This webSite was made entirely by Lucila Rossi as an assigment at soyHenry's bootcamp.
+> The frontEnd was made with React-Redux.
+> The styles were made with pure css as an opportunity to practice this skills.
+> The backEnd was made in Node.js with Express.
+> This website gets information from an external API and combines this data with a postgress database.

+## Check out the video!
+> <a href="https://vimeo.com/572383679" target="blank"> Click here!</a>

 ## Installation